 Ratchet Straps by Vault Cargo Management

 Every person, machine, and company has that one thing that really set them apart & allowed them to get their start.
 For Vault Cargo Management, that thing happened to be these ratchet straps.
 With a 15′ length & a 1,500 pound break strength, these ratchet straps are the perfect fit for that medium to light duty job you’ve got lined up this weekend.
-Featuring our rubber-coated S-Hooks that are specially designed to fit around the 1″ tubing used on many trailers, these ratchet straps have been both well designed & well made.
-We’ve included an ergonomic rubberized handle to save your hands for the real work, and when these suckers are paired with our soft loop tie downs there’s simply no way your cargo is going anywhere.
+Featuring our rubber-coated S-Hooks that are specially designed to fit around the 1″ tubing used on many trailers, these ratchet straps have been both well designed & well made with our customers in mind.
+We’ve included an ergonomic rubberized handle to save your hands for the real work, and when these suckers are paired with our soft loop tie downs there’s simply no way your cargo is going anywhere, giving you ultimate peace of mind.
 We dare you to go ahead and look on Amazon.
 At over 1,100 reviews & a 4.8 star rating, no one else comes even close to us.
-While there have been many Chinese companies that have attempted to copy what we’ve managed to accomplish, there’s simply no questioning that our customers have stuck with us.
+While there have been many other companies that have attempted to copy what we’ve managed to accomplish, there’s simply no questioning why our customers have stuck with us.
 They’ve come to appreciate the quality & the customer service that they’ve come to expect from Vault Cargo Management, and no Chinese company is going to come even close to that.

 Featuring a free carry bag!

 We’ve also recently started including a free carry bag for storing your straps.
-This way they don’t end up scattered all over the back of your truck bed or in a tangled mess that takes forever to get undone.
+This way they don’t end up scattered all over the back of your truck bed or in a tangled mess that takes forever to get undone or worst of all, lost with not enough locking ratchet straps.
 These ratchet straps will be right where you need them when the time comes!

 RATCHET STRAPS 101